maelys-mcardle/snowflake/docs/high-level-assembly.md

 12   INT        BANK LITERAL    Stores LITERAL into BANK as integer.
 13   FLT        BANK LITERAL    Stores LITERAL into BANK as float.
 14   STR        BANK LITERAL    Stores LITERAL into BANK as string.
+15   ARR        BANK1 BANK2     Appends the contents of BANK2 to the BANK1 array.
 ```

 ```